NguyenAndrew/mof-java/README.md

 * Mof (Default) provides cleaner unit tests, and takes a hands-on approach to cleaner business logic.
 * Nof (Backup) provides cleaner unit tests, and a hands-off approach on the business logic.

-## Simple Curves and Non-Simple Curves
+## Simple Programming Paradigm (Explaining how Mof works with Simple Curves and Non-Simple Curves)

-For testing methods and creating new business logic, Mof helps encourage writing business logic using the Simple Programming Paradigm: Using Simple Curves over Non-Simple Curves
+For testing methods and creating new business logic, Mof helps encourage writing business logic using the Simple Programming Paradigm: Using Simple Curves over Non-Simple Curves.

+* Link that describes Simple Programming: https://github.com/NguyenAndrew/Simple-Programming

-* For these design patterns, "Service" refers to any object that is @Autorwired, injected, or constructor injected into the object-under-test.
+* For the below description, "Service" refers to any object that is @Autorwired, injected, or constructor injected into the object-under-test.

 Examples of Simple Curves: